Introduction:

-The RAD7 is capable of making a direct measurement of thoron gas concentration in air.
-It does this by counting 216Po decays inside the measurement chamber.
-Thoron, however, has a short half life, 55.6s, so that much of the thoron in the sample will be lost during acquisition if the time from sampling to entering the measurement chamber and then leaving it is as much as a minute or more.
-It is necessary, therefore, that when measuring thoron the sample acquisition time should be as short as conveniently possible and always the same.
-Furthermore, for absolute calibrated measurement, exactly the same setup should be used for thoron calibration of the instrument as is used for thoron measurement.
+The RAD8 and RAD7 are capable of making direct measurements of radon-220 (‘thoron’) activity concentration in air.
+They do this by counting the decays of polonium-216 ions that have themselves been produced in thoron decays inside the measurement chamber.
+Thoron has a short (55.6 s) half life, so that much of the thoron in the sample will be lost during acquisition if the time from sampling to entering the measurement chamber and then leaving it is as much as a minute or more.
+It is therefore necessary that, when measuring thoron, the sample acquisition time should be as short as conveniently possible and always the same.
+Furthermore, for an absolute, calibrated measurement, exactly the same setup should be used for thoron calibration of the instrument as is used for thoron measurement.

 Desiccant

 A smoke detector works because the mobility of ions created inside the detector is reduced when they become attached to smoke particles.
-In a similar way, the mobility of 216Po ions inside the RAD7 measurement chamber is reduced in the presence of water molecules.
-This would reduce the sensitivity of the instrument to thoron.
-Therefore, for highest efficiency and most precise measurements, it is recommended that desiccant be used to dry the air sample.
-For thoron measurement, small drying tubes are provided with the RAD7 when originally shipped.
+In a similar way, the mobility of polonium-216 ions inside a RAD8 or RAD7 measurement chamber is reduced in the presence of water molecules (humidity).
+Increased humidity increases the time it takes for the polonium-216 to be collected onto the central alpha detector, increasing the probability that they will be either neutralised or decay in-flight.
+The result in both cases is that the polonium-216 decays go unseen, decreasing the sensitivity of the instrument to thoron.
+Therefore, for highest efficiency and most precise measurements, it is recommended that Small Drying Tubes full of indicating desiccant be used to dry the air sample.
 These can be refilled with new or regenerated desiccant, or replaced with new tubes when exhausted.
-Measurement can still be made without desiccant, by using CAPTURE software to download the data and plot readings corrected for humidity.
+Measurement can still be made without desiccant, by using Capture software to download the data and plot readings corrected for humidity.
+However, this increases the measurement uncertainty, so it is always preferable to use desiccant where possible.

 Thoron Measurement

-For a quantitative measurement of thoron it is necessary to use a standardized setup and protocol.
-The setup assumed in the RAD7 data processing and stated as standard in the manual consists of a small drying tube, used as a wand for sniffing, with a standard input tubing of 36″ (91.4cm) length and ID of 3/16″ (4.8mm), see below.
-This typically gives the RAD7 a thoron sensitivity about half the radon Sniff sensitivity.
-The 216Po daughter of thoron has only a 145mS half life so the main component in the response time of the RAD7 to a step change in thoron concentration is the time taken to acquire the sample.
+For a quantitative measurement of thoron, it is necessary to use a standardized setup and protocol.
+The setup assumed in the RAD8 and RAD7 data processing, and stated as standard in the manuals, consists of a Small Drying Tube (which may be used as a wand for sniffing) with a standard input tubing of 36″ (91.4cm) length and ID of 3/16″ (4.8mm); see below.
+This typically gives the RAD8 a thoron sensitivity of roughly 0.127 cpm/pCi/L, and the RAD7 a thoron sensitivity that is roughly half its radon Sniff sensitivity.
+The polonium-216 daughter of thoron has only a 145 mS half life, so the main component in the response time of the RAD8 or RAD7 to a step change in thoron concentration is the time taken to acquire the sample.
 The response is virtually instantaneous.

 Thoron Calibration

-To calibrate a RAD7 for thoron it is necessary that the setup be identical to that used for a thoron measurement, that the RAD7 flow rate, V, be the same as that used in a measurement and that the thoron concentration be known at the sampling point.
+To calibrate a RAD8 or RAD7 for thoron, it is necessary that the setup be identical to that used for a thoron measurement, that the air flow rate, V, be the same as that used in a measurement, and that the thoron concentration be known at the sampling point.
 To achieve these criteria is not simple, but it is possible to come very close.
 The setup is as shown below:

-The thoron source is attached close to a T-connector that, itself, is attached close to the end of the small drying tube.
-The volume of air between the thoron source and the T-connector and between the T-connector and the end of the small tube are sufficiently small that the error from ignoring them is small compared with other uncertaintities in the calibration.
+The thoron source is attached close to a T-connector that, itself, is attached close to the end of the Small Drying Tube.
+The volume of air between the thoron source and the T-connector and between the T-connector and the end of the small tube are sufficiently small that the error from ignoring them is small compared with other uncertainties in the calibration.

-The external pump that is used to inject thoron from the source into the RAD7 sample air flow, at the sampling point, is throttled by the needle valve so that the flow rate through the thoron source , U, is less than the RAD7 sample flow rate, V. When that condition is satisfied, we know that all thoron injected at that sampling point is carried towards the RAD7 and none of it leaks out through the RAD7 fresh air inlet, that will have a fresh air flow rate in to the sampling point of (V – U).
+The external pump that is used to inject thoron from the source into the RAD8 or RAD7 sample air flow, at the sampling point, is throttled by the needle valve so that the flow rate through the thoron source, U, is less than the RAD8 or RAD7 sample flow rate, V. When that condition is satisfied, we know that all thoron injected at that sampling point is carried towards the instrument and none of it leaks out through the fresh air inlet, that will have a fresh air flow rate in to the sampling point of (V – U).

 Calculation

-If S is the equivalent (actual times emissivity) source strength of the 224Ra in the thoron source, lambda (λ) the decay constant of thoron and V the RAD7 flow rate, then:
+If S is the equivalent (actual times emissivity) source strength of the parent radium-224 in the thoron source, lambda (λ) the decay constant of thoron and V the flow rate of the RAD8 or RAD7, then:

-λS = rate of injection of thoron into the RAD7 sampling point, and
+λS = rate of injection of thoron into the RAD8 or RAD7 sampling point, and

 λS / V (with consistent dimensions) = Th, the thoron concentration at the sampling point.